Data Protection Declaration

 The German Federal Institute for Risk Assessment (BfR) attaches great importance to the responsible handling of personal data.
 We want users to know when which data is collected and used by the BfR.

-The BfR operates a website under the domain www.bfr.bund.de/en.
-On this website, the public is informed about the tasks and the legal mandate of the BfR.
+The BfR operates websites under the domain www.bfr.bund.de/en , www.bfr-meal-studie and www.bf3r.de .
+On these websites, the public is informed about the tasks and the legal mandate of the BfR.
 In addition, comprehensive information is made available.

 We only process personal data to the necessary extent.
 The basis on which different data is processed depends on the purpose for which the data is required.

 1. Who is responsible for data processing and who can I contact?